Autodesk-Forge/forge-ruby-sample-app/README.md

 ### Create an App

-[Create an app](https://developer.autodesk.com/en/docs/oauth/v2/tutorials/create-app/) on the Forge Developer portal, and ensure that you select the Data Management API.
+[Create an app](https://developer.autodesk.com/en/docs/oauth/v2/tutorials/create-app/) on the Forge Developer portal, and ensure that you select the Data Management and Model Derivative API.
 Note the client ID and client secret.

 ### Configure the Parameters